the-gigi/auto-web-login/README.md

 ## Bonus Tip!

 Often you need to be logged in to AWS when running tests or starting local programs that need to access AWS.
 Let's automate one last thing... the need to type `aws sso login`.
 What if any program that needs AWS access could get it automatically even if currently you're logged out?

 Well, it would be magical of course ✨.
 Keep reading and your fingers will never utter the words`aws sso login` again...

 Suppose you often need to run `some-program-that-needs-aws-access`, which apparently needs AWS access.
 First, add the following incantation to your shell profile:

 ```
 alias ensure-aws-sso='aws sts get-caller-identity > /dev/null 2>&1 || aws sso login'
 ```

 It checks if you are logged in to AWS and if not runs `aws sso login` for you.
 Now, all you have to do is stick `ensure-aws-sso` before any command that may require AWS access.
-For example, to run our program we can create an alias with the super friendly name `alias sptnaa='ensure-aws-sso; some-program-that-needs-aws-access'`.
+For example, to run our program we can create an alias with the super friendly: name `alias sptnaa='ensure-aws-sso; some-program-that-needs-aws-access'`.

-From now on when you want to run `some-program-that-needs-aws-access` you type the much shorter and easy to remember
-`sptnaa` and you can rest assured that the program will start only once you're logged in to AWS weather or not you were logged in to AWS before.
+From now on when you want to run `some-program-that-needs-aws-access` you type the much shorter and easy to remember `sptnaa` and you can rest assured that the program will start only once you're logged in to AWS weather or not you were logged in to AWS before.

 The Real End! 🎉